 Another trick that works well: grab a piece of fine sandpaper in the tweezers, scrub sideways, and repeat for the other jaw.
 That’ll flatten out the jaws, make them reasonably parallel, and put the scratches in the direction that helps the most when you’re pulling something.
 Works best if the jaws are already pretty well aligned.

-2 thoughts on “Needle-nose Tweezers: Matching the Jaws”
+2 responses to “Needle-nose Tweezers: Matching the Jaws”